mamemo/CNN-Binary-Classification/data/cross_validation/README.md

 # Cross Validation Folder

 In this folder you will find the files to apply cross validation over your dataset.
-Currently one time split (train/val/test) and K-fold validation are supported.
+Currently single time split (train/val/test) and K-fold validation are supported.

 ## Files
 * [__amount_data.py:__](./amount_data.py) This file allows you to count the images in your dataset splits.